openhab/openhab-alexa/USAGE.md

       * friendlyNames=`<names/assetIds>`
         * defaults to item label name
   * `ToggleController.toggleState`
     * Items that represent components of a device that can be turned on or off.
 Multiple instances can be configured in a group endpoint.
 By default, to ask for a specific range, the item label will be used as the friendly name.
 To configure it, use `friendlyNames` parameter and provide a comma delimited list of different labels.
-Additionally, pre-defined [asset ids](#item-asset-catalog) can be used to label a mode as well by prefixing these with `assertId:` (e.g. `assetId:Setting.Oscillate`).
+Additionally, pre-defined [asset ids](#item-asset-catalog) can be used to label a mode as well (e.g. `Setting.Oscillate`).
     * Supported item type:
       * Color
       * Dimmer